 Following the full-day digital policy conference called Accelerate to a Digital State, Jazz, Pakistan’s largest digital telecommunication company, released a sector report on a digital policy framework for the Government of Pakistan.

-This sector report laid out in-depth transformational recommendations on agriculture, health and education.
+This sector report laid out in-depth transformational recommendations on agriculture, health, and education.

 Over the past decade, new technologies have revolutionized public sectors all over the world.
-Progressive nations are investing heavily on critical sectors to ensure economic prosperity for future generations.
-Pakistan’s Vision 2025, lays down a foundation to put the country on a fast track of development with the ultimate goal of transforming it to become one of top ten economies in the world by 2047.
+Progressive nations are investing heavily in critical sectors to ensure economic prosperity for future generations.
+Pakistan’s Vision 2025, lays down a foundation to put the country on a fast track of development with the ultimate goal of transforming it to become one of the top ten economies in the world by 2047.
 This vision is being supported by a host of private enterprises.
 Jazz takes a key government partner role in the realization of this goal.